YPAD

 About Adelaide International Airport

-Adelaide Airport, also known as Adelaide International Airport, (IATA: ADL, ICAO: YPAD) is an international, domestic and general aviation airport serving Adelaide, South Australia, Australia.
-Located approximately 6 km (4 mi) west of the Adelaide central business district, Adelaide Airport is the fifth-busiest airport in Australia measured by passenger movements, servicing more than 8.5 million passengers in FY24.
+Adelaide Airport (IATA: ADL, ICAO: YPAD), also known as Adelaide International Airport, is an international, domestic and general aviation airport serving Adelaide, South Australia, Australia.
+Located approximately 6 km (4 mi) west of the Adelaide central business district, Adelaide Airport is the fifth-busiest airport in Australia measured by passenger movements, servicing more than 8.5 million passengers and 100,000 aircraft movements in FY24.
 It has been operated privately by Adelaide Airport Limited under a long-term lease from the federal government since 29 May 1998.: p 25

-The facility covers a total area of 785 hectares (1,940 acres) of airport property.
+The facility operates an average of over 250 flights daily, and spans a total area of 785 hectares (1,940 acres) of airport property.